 - Slowly transfer the bacteriostatic water into the MOTS-c vial, allowing it to trickle down the side of the vial while dissolving the powder.

-- Do not shake or stir your MOTS-c vial, as doing so may compromise the peptide.
+- Do not shake or stir MOTS-c vials, as doing so may compromise the peptide.
 The solution to be injected should appear clear when fully mixed.

-- Place the unused solution in your refrigeration for future use.
+- Place the unused solution in refrigeration for future use.

 Based on the research available, researchers are advised to administer MOTS-c in the morning as it may interfere with the research subject’s sleep.